AndreCox/Fast-FEM/README.md

 ## Quick Start (Assuming Development Environment Setup)

+For detailed compilation instructions, see the [Compilation Guide](https://github.com/AndreCox/Fast-FEM/wiki/Compilation) on the wiki.

 If you have a C++17-capable compiler, CMake, and standard build tools installed, you can quickly get started:

 Clone, configure and build the debug configuration (allows for attaching a debugger and includes debug symbols):